top of page

 Hi, my name is Peggy.
 I am an experienced music teacher, qualified librarian, music researcher and PhD graduate from the University of Melbourne.
-I am currently based in Burwood, Melbourne, where I give Suzuki piano and music theory lessons, provide freelance tutoring in music history and essay writing consultations.
+I am currently based in the Drouin & Warragul area where I give piano and music theory lessons, provide freelance tutoring in music history, and essay writing consultations.

-I have over 15 years experience teaching piano and theory in my own private practice.
-During my graduate studies, I worked at the University of Melbourne as a research assistant.
-I also tutored the subject "Music in Australia" at the Faculty of Music and was a member of the editorial committee for the musicology research journal Context.
-More recently, I worked at the Louise Hanson-Dyer Music Library (University of Melbourne) where I organized the library's Concert and Theatre Programs Collection and helped to catalogue the Barry Tuckwell and White Clarinet Music collections.
+I have I over 25 years experience teaching piano and theory in my own private studio.
+During my graduate studies, I worked at the University of Melbourne as a research assistant and tutored the subject "Music in Australia" at the Conservatorium of Music.
+I was also a member of the editorial committee for the musicology research journal Context and worked as a rare music cataloguer at the Louise Hanson-Dyer Music Library.

 My qualifications include a PhD in musicology from the University of Melbourne, a Masters of Music degree and two undergraduate degrees in Arts (professional writing) and Music (BMus), LMusA (Dist.) and A MusA piano, and a Graduate Diploma in Applied Science (information services).